Barbara Brecht-Schall

 Barbara Brecht-Schall (28 October 1930 – 31 August 2015) was a German actress.

+Early life

-Born Barbara Marie Brecht in Berlin to Bertolt Brecht and Helene Weigel, she had three siblings, a full brother Stefan, a half-brother Frank Banholzer and a half-sister Hanne Hiob.
+Brecht was born in Berlin to Bertolt Brecht and Helene Weigel, she had three siblings, a full brother Stefan, a half-brother Frank Banholzer and a half-sister Hanne Hiob.

-Starting in 1933, her family moved around Europe to avoid the Nazi regime.
-They eventually arrived in Los Angeles, but left America in 1947 shortly after Bertolt Brecht testified in front of the House Committee on Un-American Activities.
+At the age of 3, her family travelled often in attempt to avoid the Nazi regime.
+They eventually arrived in Los Angeles, but in 1947 shortly after Bertolt Brecht testified in front of the House Committee on Un-American Activities.
 Her father established the Berliner Ensemble in 1949, a theatre company in which she also acted.
-Brecht later married Ekkehard Schall, with whom she had two daughters, Johanna Schall and Jenny Schall-Dizdari.